paphachanok/push_swap/README.md

 ❷  Push nodes into stack B based on its cost until stack size == 3.

-    First, I'll set the target node of every node in stack A. The condition is the target node must be smaller than node a and it must be the clostest smallest one.
+    First, I'll set the target node for every node in stack A. The condition is the target node must be smaller than node a and it must be the clostest smallest one.

     Second, calculate the price (how many moves both node A and target node to get the the toppest node).
 Compare all node in stack A then, keep the address of the chaepest node in a->the_cheapest_node

-    Third, do the rotation.
+    Third, do the rotation to make node_a and its target_node_b to be at the top.
 If the node index <= median, then do ra(a).
 If not, then do rra(a).
+    Forth, do pb(a, b) (move node_a to stack B)

 ❸ Sort last three elements

-❹
+❹ Push all nodes back to stack A

+	This time I'll set the target node for every node in stack B. The condition is the target_node_a must be bigger than node_b and it must be the clostest bigger one.

+ 	Second, do the rotation to make node_b and its target_node_a to be at the top.
+If the node index <= median, then do rb(b).
+If not, then do rrb(b).

+  	Third, do pa(a, b) (move node_b to stack A)

 ## Installation